 Speak up if you have a question or need to report a possible violation of Our Code of Conduct, policies or the law.
 You have several options:

-- Talk to your manager, human resources, the legal department or any executive team member, including our chief compliance officer
+- Talk to your manager, human resources, the legal department or any executive team member, including our chief risk and compliance officer

 - Use NAVEX Global’s online reporting system at www.NAVEX4NAVEX.com

 Any report you make will be kept confidential to the fullest extent possible, consistent with the law and good business practices.
 You may report anonymously unless prohibited by law.